Table of Contents

 This information is compiled and delivered via reports and analytics straight to a smartphone.
 When seed-to-sale regulation is considered, these systems can also log who performed what task and when.
 There is much to be considered beyond lighting timing and feeding schedules.

 Furthermore, knowing what is relevant to the size of the grow, combined with your knowledge and ability, is essential.
 For newer companies just starting, electrical conductivity and vapor pressure deficit may be intimidating factors and might not play into their daily analytics.
 On the other hand, large, well-established cannabis grows with multiple sites needs the ability to monitor and manipulate as many conditions as possible remotely.
 Crop steering requires access to every potential data point to ensure the most insight possible to make faster and more accurate decisions.
-As much effort as it requires, micromanaging various microclimates is far less time-consuming and labor-intensive than it once was.
+As much effort as it requires, micromanaging various microclimates is far less time-consuming and labor-intensive than it once was, a benefit brought about by digital horticulture.

 Of course, some systems are fully loaded, and those that just cover the basics.
 Some systems grow with the grow.
 The longer they’re in place, the more data they collect and the more precise they become.
 Perfecting conditions for a specific cannabis cultivar increases yield and potency and improves quality and consistency; all of this, combined with labor reduction, results in greater profitability.